Disability

 Disabled Californians are discriminated against in the following ways:

-• The disabled employee is laid off.
+• The employee with a disability is laid off.

 • Reasonable accommodations are not provided for the disability.